 Research Guides are a great tool to begin the research process.
 Designed by librarian subject specialists, they list print and online academic sources on almost every subject covered at CCSF.

 Find easy to use guides to help you write from CCSF and other colleges on Writing Aids.

 Want to learn even more about the research process in a class environment?
 Check out LIS 10, a one unit, transferable, short term, online course.

-Chat with us 24/7 in the chat box to the right or contact us!
+Chat with us 24/7 in the chat box on the homepage!
 We are here to help you.